cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ### Break down into end to end tests

 * Makes use of TDD
-* For integrations test, loads up an embedded elasticsearch server with tests against it
+* For integrations test, loads up an embedded Elasticsearch server with tests against it

 ## Deployment